Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Introduction

 In this paper, we introduce the Multi-Scale Relational Graph Convolutional Network (MS-RGCN) for MIL-based aggregation of multi-scale patches in histopathology images with different node and edge types as detailed in Figure~\ref{fig:fig-graph}.
-We experimented on the classification of prostate cancer (PCa) with Vision Transformers (ViT) and Convolutional Neural Network (CNN) feature extractors.
+We experimented with Vision Transformers (ViT) and Convolutional Neural Network (CNN) feature extractors for the classification of prostate cancer (PCa) in Tissue Micro Arrays (TMAs) and selected the superior approach for the evaluation of the model on {\em Whole Slide Images} (WSIs).
 PCa classification is known to be challenging with high inter-observer classification variability amongst pathologists and therefore, suitable for evaluation of our proposed model.

-Our proposed method handles the four challenging aspects of histopathology image analysis as outlined above: 1) by passing information between patches, we are able to see a large section of the image while extracting only small patches, 2) by using different edge and node types for each magnification and across them, we preserve the different features at each magnification, 3) only a small part of the data is annotated and has been used to train the feature extractor from it, and 4) our model is trained on the source dataset that includes our and the publicly available Vancouver Prostate Centre images \cite{nir2018automatic, karimi2019deep} and tested on the publicly available Zurich dataset \cite{arvaniti2018automated} as a held-out set.
+Our proposed method handles the first two challenging aspects of histopathology image analysis and is evaluated under the other two as outlined earlier: 1) by passing information between patches, we are able to see a large section of the image while extracting only small patches, 2) by using different edge and node types within and between different magnifications, we preserve the various features at each magnification that might contribute to better diagnostic performance, 3) only a small part of the data is annotated and has been used to train the feature extractor from it, and 4) the models are trained on a tissue microarray (TMA) dataset from one center and tested on three diverse datasets representing biopsy and radical prostatectomy whole section slides and TMAs from Netherlands and Sweden \cite{bulten2022artificial}, Switzerland \cite{arvaniti2018automated}, and United States.